leny/posib/README.md

 * ☐ **0.10**
     * ☐ Table Bricks
 * ☐ **1.0**
-    * ☐ Documentation for developpers
+    * ☐ Documentation for developers
     * ☐ Documentation for users
     * ☐ Presentation website
     * ☐ --- release on **npm**